Updated

 Grok integration.
 The platform now ships its own AI assistant inside the feed.
 The honest review of what Grok is genuinely good at and what it is not is in Grok on X: what it does well, what to use somewhere else.
 The product positioning of having a native AI tool implicitly normalizes AI-assisted posting as part of the platform's expected workflow.

 Community Notes expansion.
 Community Notes has grown in coverage and influence over the past two years.
 The implications for AI-drafted content are direct: AI-drafted posts that make weakly-sourced or fabricated claims attract Notes faster than careful human-drafted ones.
-The voice-cloned drafts trained on careful writers' corpuses inherit those writers' sourcing habits, which is part of why Notes attach less often to voice-trained AI output than to generic AI output.
+Voice-matched drafts trained on careful writers' corpuses inherit those writers' sourcing habits, which is part of why Notes attach less often to voice-trained AI output than to generic AI output.

 Discussion of AI labels.
 Periodic discussion of whether AI-generated posts should carry an automatic label or disclosure has surfaced in 2026 industry conversation.
 No platform-level mandatory labeling has been implemented at the time of writing.
 The directional signal is that the question is being asked.